Search

 # Install and start the router

-sudo yum -y install varnish-controller-router
+sudo dnf -y install varnish-controller-router

 sudo systemctl edit varnish-controller-router